-- We have to remain focused on our customers and their experience –after all we are in the customer experience economy.
+- We have to remain focused on our customers and their experience –after all, we are in the customer experience economy.
 While customers are important I would argue we are in the employee experience economy.
-The talent war is over, talent won, and as a result if we do not take care of our best and brightest people another company will.
+The talent war is over, talent won, and as a result, if we do not take care of our best and brightest people another company will.
 And if you take care of your employee and they feel good about whom they work for and what they do, they will naturally take care of your customers, anyway.

 - Employees (especially young ones) don’t work hard anyway so why give them more?
 The reality is, this generation just as previous generations have the capacity to work very hard; it’s just that the new generation of workers doesn’t see the value in investing in a business that doesn’t invest in them.

 - The employees will just leave, anyway.
-To this I say, maybe they will, but if you want any chance to keep your best and brightest, then you have to provide them a better employee experience than they received in the past.
+To this I say, maybe they will, but if you want any chance to keep your best and brightest, then you have to provide them with a better employee experience than they received in the past.

 If you are focused on profits and productivity (and let’s face it, who isn’t?) then you must be willing to deliver a better employee experience to positively impact the mindset and attitude of your people coming to work.
 Culture is the most important thing in business today, so every owner, executive, and manager must keep it front and center in everything they do.
 Remember what author Stephen Covey said, “The main thing is to keep your main thing the main thing.”
 Make culture your main thing.